 Enormous ride-sharing services are available right now, which have already exemplified the modern on-demand economy.
-Unlike traditional ride services, which require customers to hail a taxi on the street or call them to hire one, the modernized ride-hailing services has simplified the way people hire a cab via ride-hailing apps.
-Plus, it allows users to track the driver in real-time and offer an integrated payment and rating systems.
+Unlike traditional ride services, which require customers to hail a taxi on the street or call them to hire one, the modernized ride-hailing services have simplified the way people hire a cab via ride-hailing apps.
+Plus, it allows users to track the driver in real-time and offer integrated payment and rating systems.

-Moreover, the ride-hailing giant Uber is the one of the largest and most popular among ride-hailing services.
+Moreover, the ride-hailing giant Uber is one of the largest and most popular among ride-hailing services.
 However, Uber’s rivals like Lyft, Careem, and Grab are also not slowing down.
 Talking about Uber’s competitor, then there’s one another competitor, named as Gett that is also one of the largest players in the New York ride-hailing market.

-Founded in Israel, seven years ago, Gett is a global ride-sharing company, which is available in Russia, Israel and the U.K. The fastest growing ride-sharing app, Gett now operates in 100 cities.
+Founded in Israel, seven years ago, Gett is a global ride-sharing company, which is available in Russia, Israel and the U.K. The fastest growing ride sharing app, Gett now operates in 100 cities.
 According to the report, “The on-demand ride-sharing service, Gett has secured $80 million in a new round of financing led by Volkswagen, which values the company at around $1.4 billion.”

 Furthermore, as per the latest report from TechCrunch, Gett has acquired Juno for $200 million.
 So, after buying Juno (a rival in the New York market), Gett operates under the name Juno in the United States.
 After this deal, Gett and Juno, both have more vehicles than Lyft that is San Francisco-based on-demand transportation service.
-In the below given graph, you can see how Gett and Juno are ahead of Lyft:
+In the below-given graph, you can see how Gett and Juno are ahead of Lyft: